USS BENFOLD

 September 8, USS Benfold departed San Diego for a western Pacific and Middle East deployment.
 DDG 65 is one of 15 guided-missile destroyers, fitted with the full Aegis BMD capability in the U.S. Navy, allowing them to detect, track and engage enemy ballistic missiles.

-October 4, The Benfold anchored off the coast of Phuket, Thailand, for a four-day visit.
+October 4, The Benfold anchored off the coast of Phuket, Thailand, for a four-day liberty port visit.

 November 6, Cmdr.
 Kevin M. Brand relieved Cmdr.
 Thomas C. Disy as commanding officer of the USS Benfold.